 You can pick up or copy tax forms in Cooper Library.

 In Special Collections, on the lower level of the Strom Thurmond Institute, we have the University Archives (includes old issues of the Tiger, Taps, and Clemson World), many manuscript collections (Thomas Green Clemson's letters, for example), and rare books.
 Visit our Palmetto Yesteryears online photograph collection to see historic pictures of the university and the state.
-We also maintain a Tiger Index covering the years 1995 to the present, which you can search online.

 You can purchase copies of photographs, slides, or videos from the collection.